acmert/kyber-polmul-hw/README.md

 1-Use Wallace Tree in Mod3329 module

-2-Design decision for 1cc or 2cc ModMul
+2-Design decision for 1cc or 2cc ModMul (I think we should go with 2 cc ModMul)

 3-Design decision for CSA usage in ModAdd and ModSub

-4-Control Signals for BTF/More Simulation for BTF
+4-<del>Control Signals for BTF/More Simulation for BTF</del>

 5-Control Unit for Operation

-6-Apply <a href="https://tches.iacr.org/index.php/TCHES/article/view/8544">this technique</a> to butterfly unit
+6-<del>Apply <a href="https://tches.iacr.org/index.php/TCHES/article/view/8544">this technique</a> to butterfly unit</del>